GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/index.md

 ### 7. The auction result is reported

-The long-term plan is to allow the browser to report auction results for the seller and buyers using the [Private Aggregation API APIs](/docs/privacy-sandbox/private-aggregation).
+The long-term plan is to allow the browser to report auction results for the seller and buyers using the [Private Aggregation APIs](/docs/privacy-sandbox/private-aggregation).

 As a temporary event-level reporting mechanism, the code implementing `reportResult()` for the seller, and `reportWin()` for the winning bidder, can